PAIDiPaidThis.com

 Dog teeth cleaning cost in the UK: what people really pay

 The first time your dog needs a dental, the quote can be a genuine shock.
 Part of the confusion is the name: teeth cleaning at the vet is nothing like a human hygienist appointment.
 Your dog goes under general anaesthetic, and the real cost is decided by how many teeth need to come out, which nobody knows for certain until the work starts.
+That single fact explains almost every complaint owners have about dental bills.

 The quick version